SEARCH & WILDFLOWER HOME PAGE

 January 21, 2014:

 p.
 347 Penstemon parviflorus, Penstemon ophianthus, and Penstemon breviculus (different places, but on the same page).
 These are in section Cristati (7 species in Colorado, not counting Penstemon parviflorus and Penstemon ophianthus).
-We have Penstemon breviculus, but do not have Penstemon ophianthus, in spite of what W&W think.
+We have Penstemon breviculus, but do not have Penstemon ophianthus.
+(Note: as of 2017, P. ophianthus has been collected in five southwest counties of Colorado..
 Penstemon parviflorus has not been seen since 1890 in an area that is well collected.

 The types of P. breviculus and P. parviflorus are both from Mancos and are 8 years apart, have the same range, and it is unlikely that P. parviflorus would become extinct in such a short period.
 Penstemon parviflorus is synonymous with Penstemon breviculus.
 Penstemon breviculus is known from Montrose, San Miguel, Montezuma, and La Plata counties.
 The Barneby and Atwood specimens from Mesa County are Penstemon moffatii.
 The specimen from San Juan County is from Utah or New Mexico.

 p.
 347 Penstemon grahamii: This is in section Cristati (7 species in Colorado).
 Known only from western Rio Blanco County, as W&W say.

 p.
 348 Penstemon osterhoutii: This is in section Coerulei (11 species in Colorado).
 This is known from northwestern Colorado: Moffat, Routt, Rio Blanco, Garfield, Eagle, Grand, and Pitkin Counties.
 Specimens from San Miguel, Montrose, and Montezuma counties (WS) are Penstemon lentus.
 The Gilpin County (ES) specimen is in error.